SomniferumLocator/VenomRAT-6.0.3-CRACKED-HVNC-STEALER-GRABBER-SOURCE-CODE/README.md

                                                       ⚠️ Disclaimer

 - Please be safe.
-- This tool is for educational purposes only.
-It is coded for you to see how your files are simply stolen and how to take action.
-Do not use for illegal purposes.
-We are never responsible for illegal use. <bold>Educational purpose only!</bold>
+- This tool is for educationally supported purposes only.
+We are NOT responsible for illegal use. <bold>Educational purpose only!</bold>
 - AV has false positives!
 (Obviously the program itself is false positive but the ACTUAL Venom RAT is NOT a false positive.)
 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">